"As the dear panteth toward the water, so my soul longeth after thee. You alone are my heart's desire, To you alone does my spirit yield... "

 In those darkest moments, when even our faith is so far removed from our bodies, there is that lone thread that keeps us tied to sanity, to reality, to the world around us...just barely sometimes, but still just enough.

 It was so different for me than they described it.
 It wasn't that I did not bond right away.
 I did.
 More than I have ever bonded to anything or anyone in my entire life.
 So much so I cut everyone else off.
 My husband did everything, more than any other man I think could possibly do!
 He was patient, loving, caring, gentle.
 He was nurturing.
-He was my ROCK.
-He was my life preserver yet I continued to drown.
+He was my

 I did not even know I was drowning all the while a dark abyss had swallowed every ounce of my being.
 It was so dark I couldn't tell where I was.
 The black water surrounding me had taken over my senses.
 I could not breathe, my air had been sucked right out of my body.
 I could not see, my eyes were flooded by the tears of my soul.
 I could not talk.
 I was screaming inside my head but nothing was coming out of my mouth.
 I could not reach out and touch.
 My hands were floating around me lifeless.
 Looking back now some of it is so blurred it is hard to recall when it started and when it ended.
 There is no way to point to a date on a calendar.

-Depression.
-It is such an ugly word.
-It does not matter what other words you put before the D word.
+D word.
 They are all ugly together or standing alone.
 Because when you in the midst of any of them all you feel is ALONE.
 Depression on its own runs in my family.
 I have suffered from it before, the broken hearted kind.
 This was so different.
 This was in a class all its own.

 I was overjoyed with my baby.
 This baby was the only thing that brought me any joy during this time.
 It was the rest of the world I shut out.
 Everyone around me no longer mattered.
 I went into robot mode, going thru the motions that were necessary to keep them at bay.
 “Them” being everyone else in my life!
 My husband included.
 God bless him!
 He cooked for me to eat.
 He would bring me water to make me drink.
 He drove me everywhere the first several months.
 He stayed by me.
 Even when I did not want him to.